ihcsim/promdump/README.md

 # promdump

-promdump dumps Prometheus samples that fall within a certain time range, for transfer to another Prometheus instance.
+promdump creates a data dump containing Prometheus metric samples within a time range.
+The data dump can then be transferred to another Prometheus container.

 ## Why This Tool

-When debugging users' Kubernetes clusters with restrictive access, I find it helpful to get access to the Prometheus metrics on their clusters.
-To reduce the amount of back and forth (due to missing metrics, incorrect labels etc.), it makes sense to ask the users to _"get me everything around the time of the incident"_.
+When debugging users' Kubernetes clusters with restrictive access, I often find it helpful to get access to their Prometheus metrics.
+To reduce the amount of back-and-forth (due to missing metrics, incorrect labels etc.), it makes sense to ask the users to _"get me everything around the time of the incident"_.

 The most common way to achieve this is to use commands like `kubectl exec` and `kubectl cp` to compress and dump Prometheus' entire data directory.
 On